The Dirty Truth About Utility Climate Pledges

 Clean energy examples: a wind turbine with solar panels

-Only building enough clean energy to replace
+Building enough clean energy to replace

 Flame from natural gas coming out of a stack